Erdos-Red-Eye/CMM_Patient_Expenses/README.md

 - patient_pay – The amount of copayment for which the patient is responsible

 ## Tools
-Python packages and libraries: Numpy, Pandas, Skitlearn, CatBoost
+Python packages and libraries: Numpy, Pandas, Skitlearn Machine learning algorithms: Random Forest classifier, CatBoost regressor, XGboot classifier, XGboot regressor

 ## Data EDA Process